Nitrogen dioxide (NO2), Volatile Organic Compounds (VOC's) and Particle monitoring

-Download the AirQApp application that displays results from environment sensors that collect data on air quality information along with any external sensors such as pollutant gases and noice levels.
+Download the AirQApp application that displays results from environment sensors that collect particle levels in Jersey.

 Air quality reports and documents

-Environmental Health publishes analysis and discussion of the particulate monitoring program annually which can be found below along with our Air Quality Strategy, which sets out targets and objectives aimed at maintaining or improving the Air Quality on the Island and our Air Quality Project Plan which details more specifically what actions are planned over the coming year.
+The Government of Jersey publishes air quality reports annually.
+These can be found below along with Jerseys Air Quality Strategy 2012, which sets out targets and objectives aimed at maintaining or improving the Air Quality on the Island, and the Air Quality Project Plan which details more specifically what actions are planned over the coming years.

 Report on Turnkey Osiris particle results - Halkett Place and Howard Davis Park sites

 Jersey’s air quality outside the home is generally very good.
-We’ve been assessing and reporting on the quality of Island air since 1997 and
+We’ve been assessing and reporting on the quality of Island air since 1997.